syncfusion-content/winui-docs/winui/Cartesian Charts/Overview.md

 ## Key features

-* Chart supports different types of series and each type of chart represents a unique style of representing data with more user friendly and greater UI visualization.
+* Cartesian charts supports different types of series and each type of chart represents a unique style of representing data with more user friendly and greater UI visualization.

 * Allows you to map data from the specified path, by achieving data binding concept.